adtzlr/felupe/docs/tutorial/examples/README.rst

 Beginner's Guide
 ================

 This minimal code-block covers the essential high-level parts of creating and solving problems with FElupe.
-As an introductory example 👨‍🏫, a quarter model of a solid :class:`cube <felupe.Cube>` with hyperelastic material behaviour is subjected to a :func:`~felupe.dof.uniaxial` elongation applied at a clamped end-face.
+As an introductory example, a quarter model of a solid :class:`cube <felupe.Cube>` with hyperelastic material behaviour is subjected to a :func:`~felupe.dof.uniaxial` elongation applied at a clamped end-face.

 First, let’s import FElupe and create a meshed :class:`cube <felupe.Cube>` out of :class:`hexahedron <felupe.Hexahedron>` cells with a given number of points per axis.
 A numeric :class:`region <felupe.RegionHexahedron>`, pre-defined for hexahedrons, is created on the mesh.
 A vector-valued displacement :class:`field <felupe.Field>` is initiated on the region.
 Next, a :class:`field container <felupe.FieldContainer>` is created on top of this field.